monill/xbtit/README.md

 - XSS/SQL injection protection with log insertion (thank you cobracrk)
 - new AJAX polls system (thank you to Ripper)
 - new design (4 styles provided by TreepTopClimber)
-- RSS reader (only class, with example in admincp for btiteam.eu latest news)
+- RSS reader (only class, with example in admincp for btiteam.org latest news)
 - basic cache system
 - new language system (array is used instead of constant)
 - smf_import script to import standard internal forum and users to smf (thank you again to petr1fied)